AdaCore/training_material/courses/rust_essentials/070_structs_and_enums/02_structures.rst

 Idiom: NewType
 ----------------

+//JBE
 -  A :dfn:`newtype` is a tuple :rust:`struct` with a single field.

    -  Used to ensure type safety

-   -  :rust:`UserId` and :rust:`Duration` are both :rust:`i64` but can't assign one to the other

 .. code:: rust

-	// The newtype (compiler-checked type safety)
 	struct UserId(i64);
 	struct LapseSecondsDuration(i64);

 	let mut my_id  = UserId(15);
 	let mut my_time = Duration(53);

-	//ERROR incompatible type
+-  :rust:`UserId` and :rust:`Duration` are both :rust:`i64` but can't assign one to the other

+	// ERROR mismatched types
 	my_id = my_time;
+//JBE